 Are looking for another solution?
 We are going to discuss two more options below.

 In html there is a tag called <embed>.
 This tag allows you to embed external sources into your website - for example, a media player, a webpage or in our case, a PDF.

-The positive part of this solution is that we don't need any external plugin because the <embed> tag is supported in all major browsers except for Internet Explorer.
-The downside of this solution is that this basically only has an option to hide the toolbar but doesn't actually prevent the user from downloading the PDF.
+The positive part of this solution is that we don't need any external plugin because the <embed> tag is supported in all major browsers except Internet Explorer.
+The downside of this solution is that this will basically only hide the toolbar, but will not actually prevent the user from downloading the PDF.
 If the user opens the element inspector in any browser, it will be possible to find the URL for the PDF and download it.